๐Ÿง ๐Ÿ’›

 They can't fully explain it yet, even to themselves

-They need a moment before he's ready to share
+They need a moment before they're ready to share

 Arena 4: The New Kid